 - Select any of the engineering units pre-programmed into the recorder or select 'Custom' and enter user-defined units (6 characters max.).
-Refer to Appendix D, Table D.1, page 163 for a description of the pre-defined engineering units. - The recorder can be configured to calculate the totalizer count rate automatically by ensuring that the engineering range unit of measurement selected for the channel to which the totalizer is assigned is a volumetric unit (i.e. quantity per unit of time, for example gallons per hour) - see page 107.
-If the recorder holds the relationship data between the selected measurement units and totalizer units, the count rate parameter is calculated and displayed automatically. - •1 If this parameter is changed, internally recorded data files are recreated and unarchived data is lost.
+Refer to Appendix D, Table D.1, page 163 for a description of the pre-defined engineering units. - The recorder can be configured to calculate the totalizer count rate automatically by ensuring that the engineering range unit of measurement selected for the channel to which the totalizer is assigned is a volumetric unit (i.e. quantity per unit of time, for example gallons per hour) see page 107.
+If the recorder holds the relationship data between the selected measurement units and totalizer units, the count rate parameter is calculated and displayed automatically.